timnew/timnew.github.com/source/_posts/2014-06-20-android-studio-0-dot-6-1-sdk-recognition-issue-when-using-android-sdk-19-and-gradle.md

   If you not really needs SDK 19 features, try to downgrade the SDK version to 18 to fix the issue.
 2. Use IntelliJ instead of Android Studio
   I encounters a different issue when using IDEA, it fails to sync the Gradle file.
+3. Use Maven or ANT instead of Gradle
+  Gradle is powerful, but there are too many environment issues when using with IDEs...
+Maven is relatively more stable.

 I haven't figure out a perfect solution to this issue, just hope the Google can fix the issue as soon as possible.